Run better together with open source!

 The Open Source Program Office is the host of this new webinar series, inviting customers, partners and our developer community to learn and discuss.

-Let me share a short look-ahead to our webinar in May, which will touch a completely different aspect of open source and openness: Security and risk mitigation for open source components with the title “Open Source Supply Chains – How Attackers Poison the Well”.
+Let me share a short look-ahead to our webinar on May 18, which will touch a completely different aspect of open source and openness: Security and risk mitigation for open source components with the title “Open Source Supply Chains – How Attackers Poison the Well”.
 Our speaker will be Henrik Plate, a senior researcher at SAP Security Research in France.
 His current interest focuses on the secure consumption of open source software.
 He also is a co-author of Eclipse Steady, which supports the detection, assessment and mitigation of vulnerable code in Java and Python applications.

 Stay tuned with future sessions on our Twitter channel, or check out announcements at SAP Community Events, and learn more about SAP and open source through our open source podcasts, blog posts or our landing page.